 Professional and graduate student education is a fundamental mission of the College of Veterinary Medicine at North Carolina State University.
 The College offers a variety of graduate programs, including combined (DVM/PhD, DVM/MBA) degree programs, and traditional PhD and Master’s programs.

-The Comparative Biomedical Sciences program is the largest College-based graduate program, comprised of approximately 100 faculty and teaching in six concentration areas.
+The Comparative Biomedical Sciences program is the largest College-based graduate program, comprised of approximately 100 faculty and teaching in seven concentration areas.

 Doctor of Veterinary Medicine students can combine their DVM degree with either an MBA offered through the NC State Jenkins Graduate School of Management in the Poole College of Management or a PhD offered through the NC State Graduate School.

 The Comparative Biomedical Sciences Graduate Program is a multidisciplinary graduate program with faculty who are employing state-of-the-art techniques to address a number of interesting scientific problems in the basic and applied biomedical sciences.
 The Comparative Biomedical Sciences Graduate Program confers Master of Science (M.S.) and Doctor of Philosophy (Ph.D.) degrees.

 Explore the Program

 Students have the opportunity to select from one of seven concentration areas for their graduate research: Cell Biology, Infectious Diseases, Immunology, Neurosciences, Pharmacology, Pathology, and Population Medicine.
 The faculty in these areas have joined to offer a flexible program with many interdisciplinary opportunities which can be adapted to meet the needs of an individual student.